Online Help

 .

-With this option ExamDiff Pro will not include subdirectories in comparison results.
+If this option is selected, ExamDiff Pro will not compare or display subdirectories in comparison results.

 If this option is selected, ExamDiff Pro will not attempt to compare subdirectories.